Call for a Free Quote 01733 973 038

 Best joint life annuity rates

-These are the best rates for someone using £100,000 to buy an annuity.
-They are based on a joint life annuity where, upon death, a chosen beneficiary continues to receive either 50% or 100% of the income for life.
+These are the best rates for someone using £100,000 to buy a joint life annuity paying a level income for life.

 Annual income